NetSPI/xssValidator/README.md

 Usage
 -----

-Before starting an attack it is necessary to start the phantom server.
-Navigate to the xss-detector directory and execute the following:
+Before starting an attack it is necessary to start the phantom and/or slimer xss-detection servers.
+Navigate to the xss-detector directory and execute the following to start phantom.js xss-detection script:

-	$ phantomjs xss.js
+	$ phantomjs xss.js &

-The server will listen by default on port 8093.
+	$ slimerjs slimer.js &

 The server is expecting base64 encoded page responses passed via the http-response, which will be passed via the Burp extender.

 Examples
 --------